 Employers in a performance review are often encouraged to try to create alternative solutions to the issues raised.
 Employees generally enjoy learning that their performance has improved and that the employer has noticed.
 This allows the employee to continue to grow and demonstrates that the employer is interested in their improvement.

 Many employers express frustration in the performance review process when employees do not play an active role and remain silent.
 Employers must make employees feel comfortable so that they are willing to participate and provide feedback on the issues raised.
 If an employer can encourage their employees by stating that they appreciate all they do for the company, this will give a boost to morale and lift the employee’s feelings of themselves.
 Positive reinforcement can really aid a company, as the employees will experience a boost in confidence and will likely perform better.

 If you need help understanding employee performance evaluations, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.